Friday, October 17, 2014

 - $20 – participants from other schools.

-An additional $5 late fee will be added to all registrations after early deadline.
-(Registering early is rewarded because it helps us best plan for and prepare food, materials, etc.)
+An additional $5 late fee will be added to all registrations after that deadline.
+(Registering well in advance is rewarded because it helps us best plan for and prepare food, space, materials, etc.) We are not able to offer refunds or waive fees for no-shows, as the committed purchases are already made.

 This fee includes breakfast, lunch and all conference materials and sessions.
 We strive to make CO-LEADS accessible to all interested by providing for a wide range of diets and abilities, and keeping the conference costs low.
 We encourage students to seek organizations or offices on your campus who will sponsor your registration fee as in investment in your leadership.

-Interested in bringing a group of students from your institution?
+GROUPS: Interested in bringing a group of students from your institution?
 We encourage campus teams to attend, and can work with staff/faculty/advisors to coordinate sponsorship payment for groups.
-(A separate registration will need be completed for each attendee; but we'll work directly with sponsor on single invoice, direct/purchasing card payments, etc).
+(A separate registration will need to be completed for each attendee; but we'll work directly with sponsor on single invoice, direct pay or purchasing card payments, etc).
 Contact Steve Willich, below.

 - Planning Committee member: An immediate way to enact your CO-LEADS and other learnings, is to help shape future CO-LEADS events for future participants.
 The committee meets all year long at the Auraria campus, and can make arrangements for joining by phone/video for those unable to physically join us.

 - Common Workshop Co-Facilitator: We hope to provide more experienced students the opportunity to co-present the common workshop (e.g., Privilege Beads in past years), with a Planning Committee professional member.
-If selected, you would have to attend training sessions (TBD); and meet with their staff partners once during the last week in October to work through any final questions and concerns.
+If selected, you would have to attend a training session (TBD).
 TO APPLY: You'll be asked to submit a one-page description of why you want to facilitate, what you got out of previous common workshops, and what you would add to the discussion, along with your your name, and what year(s) you attended CO-LEADS.

 - Program Selection Committee: Did you love the workshops at previous CO-LEADS... but maybe some more than others?
-Did you feel like there was something we forgot to include?
+Did you feel like there was a topic or type of activity not included?
 Be part of the team that chooses the workshops for the conference.
 Your feedback as a previous participant is invaluable in determining which workshops should return and which new ones we should add this year.
 You'd join the Committee in September to review and discuss proposals.
 TO APPLY: You'll submit a ½-to-one page description of why you want to be on the committee and what you would add to the discussion, along with your name, and what year(s) you attended CO-LEADS.

 - Day-of Summit Staff: We'll also need help on the day of the conference with set-up/breakdown, registration or other logistics.